 - Courses follow a traditional 16-week semester format; summer courses run across both summer sessions for 12 weeks.

 - MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions.
 Synchronous sessions are able to be attended either in-person or via videoconferencing technology.
 Y625 Advanced Physical Assessment includes five on-site lab days that must be attended in-person.

-- Nursing Education Courses (20 credits) are distance-accessible courses that combine online coursework with some synchronous class sessions that can be attended via videoconferencing technology.
+- Nursing Education Courses (20 credits) are distance-accessible courses that combine online coursework with optional synchronous sessions that can be attended via videoconferencing technology.
 Additional optional on-site learning activities may be provided as well.